AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: Applying the Framework to Assess Interventions

+In the following, we leverage the presented framework to interpret the different effects that interventions exhibit on human reliance behavior and decision quality.
+We start with analyses based on hypothetical interventions to demonstrate the relevance of disentangling effects on reliance behavior and accuracy in general.
+Subsequently, we use our framework to assess and visualize the effects of interventions studied in prior work.

-\section{Understanding the Effects of Interventions}
+\subsection{Understanding the Effects of Interventions}

-Our visual framework can be used to depict empirical results in AI-assisted decision-making and understand them better.
-Any such empirical finding would be a static point in the colored rectangle, from which we can immediately infer interesting properties, such as the quantity and quality of reliance, the exact percentages of correct adherence and overrides, or the ability of the human to complement or not the AI.
+Our theoretical results and the visual framework can be used to assess empirical studies in AI-assisted decision-making and understand them better.
+Any such empirical finding would be a static point in the colored rectangle, from which we can immediately infer interesting properties, such as the quantity and quality of reliance, the exact percentages of correct and wrong adherence and overrides, and the effectiveness of the human-in-the-loop in complementing the AI system.

+Another key usage of the framework is its ability to disentangle the effects of interventions, such as explanations or other means of decision support (see \shortciteA{lai2023towards} for an overview of such interventions).
+For that, let us consider the following hypothetical example: through a randomized experiment, we have collected data where humans are relying on AI recommendations in the presence of two different types of explanations (blue $\bullet$ and purple $\bullet$ dots) vs. a baseline without explanations (black dot $\bullet$).
+We can think of these interventions as movements in our visual framework, as illustrated by the colored arrows in \Cref{fig:interventions}.
+The black dot corresponds to a situation where a human-in-the-loop cannot discern correct and wrong AI recommendations and adheres to $\mathcal{A}=50\%$ AI recommendations.